Type and hit ENTER

 November 5, 2025

-Small van – so many shoes
+Small van – so many shoes to pack

 We were taking a late October campervan trip to Scotland and I wanted to make sure I packed the right shoes for our outdoor adventures and camping comfort.
 So did Mr D.